awsdocs/amazon-transcribe-developer-guide/doc_source/tagging.md

 1. Enter information for the **Key** field and, optionally, the **Value** field\.
 ![\[Amazon Transcribe console screenshot: the 'tags' panel, showing example tags.\]](http://docs.aws.amazon.com/transcribe/latest/dg/images/add-new-tag-color.png)

-1. Fill in any other fields you wish to include on the **Specify job details** page, then select **Next**\.
+1. Fill in any other fields you want to include on the **Specify job details** page, then select **Next**\.
 This takes you to the **Configure job \- *optional* page\.**

    Select **Create job** to run your transcription job\.

 1. You can view the tags associated with a transcription job by navigating to the **Transcription jobs** page, selecting a transcription job, and scrolling to the bottom of that job's information page\.
-If you wish to edit your tags, you can do so by selecting **Manage tags**\.
+If you want to edit your tags, you can do so by selecting **Manage tags**\.
 ![\[Amazon Transcribe console screenshot: the 'tags' panel in a transcription job's information page.\]](http://docs.aws.amazon.com/transcribe/latest/dg/images/view-tags.png)

 ### AWS CLI<a name="tagging-cli"></a>

 This example uses the [start\-transcription\-job](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/transcribe/start-transcription-job.html) command and `Tags` parameter\.
-For more information, see [StartTranscriptionJob](https://docs.aws.amazon.com/transcribe/latest/APIReference/API_StartTranscriptionJob.html) and [Tag](https://docs.aws.amazon.com/transcribe/latest/APIReference/API_Tag.html)\.
+For more information, see [https://docs.aws.amazon.com/transcribe/latest/APIReference/API_StartTranscriptionJob.html](https://docs.aws.amazon.com/transcribe/latest/APIReference/API_StartTranscriptionJob.html) and [https://docs.aws.amazon.com/transcribe/latest/APIReference/API_Tag.html](https://docs.aws.amazon.com/transcribe/latest/APIReference/API_Tag.html)\.

 ```
 aws transcribe start-transcription-job \